-Your first-year experience in the “Self” seminar will help you develop a foundation for critical thinking and learning at the college level as you begin to take responsibility for your own education.
-This will be your first experience in the E&H liberal arts core curriculum, and you will have an opportunity to explore your own identity, learn how to find reliable information as a student and a citizen, and gain skills that will help you be successful in college and beyond.
+Your first-year experience in the “Self” seminar, which we at E&H call CORE 100, will help you develop a foundation for critical thinking and learning at the college level as you begin to take responsibility for your own education.
+This will be your first experience in the E&H liberal arts core curriculum.
+You will have an opportunity to explore your identity, learn how to find reliable information as a student and a citizen, and gain skills that will help you be successful in college and beyond.

 Please read the course descriptions below to determine which topics for the “Self” seminar interest you most.
 We will do our best to place you in one of your top four choices!

 Oscar Wilde once wrote, “The books that the world calls immoral are the books that show the world its own shame.”
 In this course, we will read three novels that have, at different times and for different reasons, been deemed so inappropriate, controversial, or taboo that public schools and libraries have pulled them from the shelves.
 Why were these books banned, and how have these books shaped society?
 Who gets to decide what is appropriate?
 We will explore concepts of censorship, culture, identity, power, and social change through our readings, writing assignments, and class discussions.
 Bring your love for reading and your willingness to step outside of your comfort zone.
 Required texts: Brave New World by Aldous Huxley, The Bluest Eye by Toni Morrison, and Persepolis by Marjane Satrapi.